swagger-api/swagger-ui/docs/usage/configuration.md

 `operationsSorter` | `Function=(a => a)`.
 Apply a sort to the operation list of each API.
 It can be 'alpha' (sort by paths alphanumerically), 'method' (sort by HTTP method) or a function (see Array.prototype.sort() to know how sort function works).
 Default is the order returned by the server unchanged.
 `showExtensions` | `Boolean=false`.
 Controls the display of vendor extension (`x-`) fields and values for Operations, Parameters, and Schema.
 `tagsSorter` | `Function=(a => a)`.
 Apply a sort to the tag list of each API.
 It can be 'alpha' (sort by paths alphanumerically) or a function (see [Array.prototype.sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) to learn how to write a sort function).
 Two tag name strings are passed to the sorter for each pass.
 Default is the order determined by Swagger-UI.
+`onComplete` | `Function=NOOP`.
+Provides a mechanism to be notified when Swagger-UI has finished rendering a newly provided definition.

 ##### Network